Upcoming events in 2026

 Dogs that bark excessively, lunge or chase stock will not be accepted.**

-We request that stock renters here do not use E-collars.
+We request that stock renters here do not use E-collars, but Muzzles are encouraged for grippy dogs.

 ***We reserve the right to refuse stock rental to those we feel too inexperienced to work our animals without supervision.